goscribe/inference-backend/README.md

 - Make sure to **initialize a session first** (`init_session`) before sending any other commands.
 - All file uploads require a `File` object from a `<input type="file">` element.
 - All output JSON responses are displayed in `<pre>` blocks for readability in the frontend.
 - Errors will be returned as HTTP errors or caught exceptions.

+## Some Notes on Implementation
+### Why choose server-run LLM?
+Most APIs (e.g. ChatGPT) does not support multiple pdf upload and analysis.
+We use the Gemma multimodal model, which accepts vision and text input.
+With that, we can flexiblly feed the model with any file that can be depomposed into text, and image components.
+PDF fits such decomposition, thus also any files that can be safely converted into PDFs.

+**The other advantage** is that server-run LLM can easily be fine-tuned.
+Currently, we don't have the data for fine-tuning but user-sharing is implemented, such that in the future, when enough users share their self-made of adjusted study guides, flashcards, and worksheets, these data can be collected and used to fine-tune the model.